petedejoy/documentation/v2/clickstream/destinations/VWO.md

 If your page already includes JQuery, you can set this to `true`.
 Otherwise, VWO will include JQuery onto the page for you.
 VWO needs JQuery on the page to function correctly.

 This setting is only effective if *Use Async Smart Code* is set to `true`.

+#### Single Page App Mode
+By enabling Single Page App (SPA) mode, analytics.js will load the SPA version of the VWO Async Smart Code (if that option is enabled) and will watch for new experiments that VWO loads after the app is initialized in order to trigger *Send Experiment Data to other Destinations* option correctly.
+By default, analytics.js will only send Experiment data to other Destinations the first time the page is loaded.
+However, SPA Mode will contine to watch for new Experiments and will re-trigger sending Experiment Data to other Destination on every `.page()` call.
+Only one "Experiment Viewed" event will be triggered per Experiment unless the user reloads the page.